Ash Henson, PhD, CTO – Outlier Linguistics

 CTO, CO-FOUNDER, CHIEF RESEARCHER

-Though his professional career started in engineering.
-Ash has been fervently learning languages since 1991.
+Though his professional career started in engineering, Ash has been fervently learning languages since 1991.
 He speaks Dutch, Mandarin, Cantonese and German, all in varying states of decay.
+For good measure, he's currently focusing on Japanese.
 In addition to these, he has learned to some level or another another 7 languages.
 With both an undergraduate and a Master's degree in electrical engineering, specializing in electromagnetic wave propagation, he worked as an engineer/programmer for 8+ years.
 Somehow during this time, he managed to spend 1.5 years living in Utrecht, the Netherlands and even worked for a short time as a professional Dutch to English translator as well as a volunteer interpreter.
 Less than a year after graduating with his Master's in 2004, he left engineering and moved to Asia to pursue a long time passion: a career in foreign languages.

 After a short seven-month stay in Hong Kong, he moved to Taiwan to attend the intensive, academic Chinese program at ICLP (臺大國際華語研習所) for 10 months.
 Before entering the PhD program in the Chinese department at National Taiwan Normal University, Ash spent six years in the Teaching Chinese as a Second Language (TCSL) PhD program where he focused his coursework mostly on linguistics, including courses such as: